xasher20/CSCI5900_rust-vuln-study/README.md

 1. Clone or download this repository.
 2. Follow the compilation instructions in each section’s `README.txt`.
-3. Compare terminal outputs to the screenshots and `expected_outputs_cheatsheet.md`.
+3. Compare terminal outputs to the screenshots and `expected_outputs_cheatsheet.md` located in docs/Final_Report/

 ---